cloudfoundry-incubator/cflocal/README.md

 CF Local is a Cloud Foundry CLI plugin that enables you to:

-* Stage and run Cloud Foundry apps in Docker
+* Stage and run Cloud Foundry apps using Docker.
-* Download pre-staged apps from Cloud Foundry and run them in Docker
+* Pull running apps from a remote Cloud Foundry and run them with Docker.
-* Stage apps in Docker and push them to Cloud Foundry
+* Stage apps with Docker and push them to a remote Cloud Foundry.
+* Seamlessly inherit the service bindings of remotely running Cloud Foundry apps.
+* Seamlessly re-write service bindings to use persistent SSH tunnels through remote apps.
-* Make Cloud Foundry service instances instantly available to Docker apps
+* Develop Cloud Foundry apps in Docker using live-reload functionality back by Docker volumes.
-* Share a local directory with an app running in Docker, and monitor it for changes
-* Rapidly iterate on Cloud Foundry app development with only Docker installed
+* Rapidly iterate on Cloud Foundry apps without Cloud Foundry.
-* Convert Cloud Foundry apps to Docker images that do not require Cloud Foundry or CF Local to run
+* Convert Cloud Foundry apps into Docker images that only require Docker to run.

 Notably, CF Local: